 Under the tab Import you can import profiles into the system.
 The system can import different types of files, but these files should have a clean data structure.
-For a detailed description, see the chapter Importing Profiles into a Pool.
+For a detailed description, see the chapter Importing Profiles.

 The system can read different types of files for an import.
 When importing, please make sure that only necessary columns and fields are imported, this speeds up the import.

 Manually imported profiles always receive an opt-out as default permission.
 This means that the permission of the profile is stored outside the system.
 If the profiles already exist and are updated manually, no modification date is set and these profiles cannot be reported with a request manager.

 The Backup Center offers you the possibility to restore deleted profiles mostly on your own.
 A detailed description can be found in the chapter on the pool and its profiles.

 Deleted profiles can be restored via a backup, but the complete pool will be restored.

 Profile imports: If a profile import is performed, the entire pool concerned is created as a backup before the actual import.